Environmental Impact Assessment

 What does it involve?

-The EIA will review known archaeological and cultural heritage assets within the site and its environs to establish baseline conditions and propose a suitable method, such as geophysical survey or trial trenching, to identify the presence of – and potential for – buried archaeological remains that may be affected by the proposals.
+In terms of archaeology, it can propose a suitable methodology, such as geophysical survey or trial trenching, to identify the presence of – and potential for – buried archaeological remains that may be affected by the proposed development.

 What Happens Next?